 CompressionA method of storing data that reduces the amount of storage space it requires.
 See Texture Compression, Animation Compression, Audio Compression, Build Compression.

 See in Glossary Method (Not available on Lumin or WebGL platforms)

 |Compress the data in your Project when you build the Player.
 This includes AssetsAny media or data that can be used in your game or project.
 An asset may come from a file created outside of Unity, such as a 3D Model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info

 See in Glossary, ScenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary, Player settings, and GI data.
 Choose between the following methods:

-See in Glossary by default.
+|Default||On PC, Mac, Linux Standalone, and iOS, there is no compression by default.
 On Android, the default compression is ZIP, which gives slightly better compression results than LZ4HC, but data is slower to decompress.|

 |LZ4||A fast compression format that is useful for development builds.
 For more information, see BuildOptions.CompressWithLz4.|